 Farnborough Hill ("the School") always tries to resolve any concern, difficulty or complaint speedily, sympathetically and effectively.
 It is hoped that most concerns or complaints will be resolved informally, but this policy makes provision for a formal complaint which will require investigation.
-The policy has been approved by the Governing Body of the School and it takes account of the Education (Independent School Standards (England) Regulations 2014).
-Separate procedures apply in the event of a safeguarding or child protection issue or if the Head excludes a pupil or asks her to leave and the parents seek a Governors' Review of that decision (see Exclusions Policy).
+The policy has been approved by the Governing Body of the School and it takes account of the Education (Independent School Standards (England) Regulations 2014) as amended.
+Separate procedures apply in the event of a safeguarding or child protection issue (see Safeguarding and Child Protection Policy) or if the Headmistress excludes a pupil or asks her to leave and the parents seek a Governors' Review of that decision (see Exclusions Policy).
+A copy of the Complaints Policy is available on the website or upon request from the School.